Tag: Django

 python manage.py runserver

-Now that we can store tasks, let’s display them to users!
-This involves two main components: views and URLs.
+Now that we have data, let’s display it to users.
+This involves views and URLs.

 from django.shortcuts import render